Conflux-Chain/sirius-auto-release/README.md

 ## Use Docker

-You can clone this repository and run `docker compose up -d --build`, Then you can modify the `scan_eth.conf` `scan.conf` `docker-compose.yml` to your needs and
+You can clone this repository and run `docker compose up -d --build`, Then you can modify the `scan_eth.conf` `scan.conf` `docker-compose.yml` to your needs.

 ## Configure